 - 1. Protect the rural character of rural lands and settlement areas. - 2.
 Align growth containment boundaries with service provision. - 3.
 Focus development to settlement nodes within the growth containment boundary. - 4.
 Preserve rural, agricultural and environmentally significant lands. - 5.
 Support high quality development that enhances and benefits the whole community. - 6.
-Direct new development away from hazard areas including floodplains and steep slopes. - 7.
+Direct new development away from hazard areas, including dams, floodplains, steep slopes and areas prone to wildfires. - 7.
 Minimize public and environmental health risks from air and noise pollution.

 - 1. Supports the development of inter-jurisdictional policies to support the objectives of the OCP. - 2.
 Consults with jurisdictions dependent on a given water supply prior to approving new development within that watershed or water supply. - 3.
 Supports new development in growth containment boundaries consistent with servicing capacity. - 4.
-Discourages rezoning of rural settlement areas to smaller parcels for residential use. - 5.
+Discourages subdivision of rural settlement areas and all land in the Agricultural Land Reserve (ALR) to smaller parcels for residential use. - 5.
 Supports compact development near transit and within serviced areas that have capacity for growth. - 6.
-Encourages appropriately located commercial, institutional and light and heavy industrial development.
+Encourages appropriately located commercial, institutional and light and heavy industrial development. - 7.
+Discourages non-farm use of land in the ALR other than those non-farm uses permitted in the Agricultural Land Reserve Use Regulations.